thi-ng/blog/2015/20151116-linked-data-clojurescript-workshop.md

     [JSON-LD](https://json-ld.org/),
     [SPARQL CSV results](https://www.w3.org/TR/sparql11-results-csv-tsv/), more coming)

-What do I mean with “SPARQL-like” query engine?
-Well, since I’ve been using Clojure for most of my data centric work in recent years, I wanted to have the ability to apply these kind of queries to any data without having to restrict myself to the requirements of pure-RDF tools.
+What do I mean with "SPARQL-like" query engine?
+Well, since I've been using Clojure for most of my data centric work in recent years, I wanted to have the ability to apply these kind of queries to any data without having to restrict myself to the requirements of pure-RDF tools.
 Furthermore, since the boundary